Frequently Asked Questions

 What happens on the Girls’ three week session visitor Sunday?
 If I can’t come then, could I stop by at another time?

-Visitor Sunday is now only offered during the girls three week session on Sunday, July 1, 2018 between the hours of 1:00 PM and 3:00 PM.
+Visitor Sunday is only offered during the girls three week session on Sunday, June 30, 2019 between the hours of 1:00 PM and 3:00 PM.
 These are the only times available for parents to visit their campers.
 We do not offer a visitor day during the two week sessions or the one week session.
 Because of the number of campers, the busy schedule at camp, and security reasons, it is not feasible for visitors to come at any other time.
 We will email out a visitation schedule so parents and families know where to meet their camper.
 We ask that visitors not enter camp until 12:45 PM .
 The schedule will also be posted on the porch of the lodge.
 You will find staff available at the lodge area to answer questions or direct you to your camper.
 You are invited to bring a picnic to enjoy with your camper either outside or in the dining hall and/or participate in the planned programs/activities.
 Because travel times can be altered and children may confuse the arrival times, we have campers join an activity rather than sit at the cabin or lodge waiting for his or her visitors.
 Please note that if you say that you “might” visit, the camper will usually expect you to be there.
 It is best to let the camper know in advance whether or not you will be coming.
-Please do not bring your pet to camp.
+DO NOT bring your pet to camp.